-This program could be beneficial for construction companies themselves as building owners may want to hire a company who is aware of the standards set by LEED.
+This program could be beneficial for construction companies themselves as building owners may want to hire a company that is aware of the standards set by LEED.

 LEED began in 1993 at a time when buildings were designed to please the eyes, not the environment.
 One of the founders of LEED – Rick Fedrizzi – spoke with The Guardian before about this phenomenon:

 LEED was created to challenge building designers and owners to take environmental impact into consideration.
 Tax breaks, public recognition, and cost savings for the buildings have helped to entice more and more people to take this method of building design into consideration.
-Since the 1990’s, over 13.9 billion square feet of building space in 150 countries has be LEED Certified.
+Since the 1990’s, over 13.9 billion square feet of building space in 150 countries have been LEED Certified.